 #6 Attention span is increased and empowered

 The human attention span is shortening.
-Apps which host short internet videos such as TikTok have taken advantage of this observation in the social media world, but what has the education sector done with this information?
+Apps that host short internet videos such as TikTok have taken advantage of this observation in the social media world, but what has the education sector done with this information?

 Studies have shown that learners can concentrate for an average of 10-15 minutes, whilst most school and university classes tend to last around 1 hour.
 Micro-learning classes cater to our shortening attention spans.
 An average online micro-learning lesson is around 15 minutes.
 That means that learners can spend the full duration of the lesson fully engaged and concentrating.